 A customer journey map is a visualization of the interactions a customer has with your brand at every part of the customer journey.
 It defines the customer touchpoints, needs, concerns, and what moves them towards making a decision or stops them from doing so.

-Thanks to these insights and in-depth research, companies can improve and adjust their marketing communication, brand awareness, sales strategy, and the customer experience in accordance with their target group’s needs.
+Thanks to these insights, in-depth research, and standard operating procedure checklists, companies can improve and adjust their marketing communication, brand awareness, sales strategy, and the customer experience in accordance with their target group’s needs.
 This results in an increase in their advantage over competitors.

 Customer journey map brings much more to the table than “just” advantage over competitors.
 It has a huge impact on every department in your company, allows you to discover and implement the latest CX trends, and sets up a clear client-oriented mindset all across your team.
 It’s crucial to stay competitive on your market.
 According to Forbes, “83% of executives feel that unimproved CX presents them with considerable revenue and market share risks.”